Today's Bible Reading: Matthew 16

 Reflecting and Thinking

-In today's text, the second part of Jesus' ministry is introduced.
-This part of Jesus' ministry is solidly built on the identity of Jesus as confessed by Peter: "the Christ, the Son of the living God" (16:16).
+In today's reading, the second part of Jesus' ministry is introduced: Jesus came dying.
+The second aspect of Jesus' ministry is solidly built on the identity of Jesus as confessed by Peter: "the Christ, the Son of the living God" (16:16).
 Matthew summarizes the first part of Jesus' ministry as "teaching, preaching and healing" (4:23).
 In today's text, he summarizes the second part of Jesus' ministry as "suffering and dying."
-Because of our familiarity of the gospel, we may not realize how incredible was the idea that the Messiah could be victorious by dying.
+Because of our familiarity with the gospel story, we may not realize how incredible was the idea that the Messiah could become victorious by dying.
 Jesus answers Peter's impetuous response with a significant contrast of the things of God versus the things of men.
 We must ask ourselves the same question: where is our focus?
 Are we looking at the things of God or the things of men?

-Dear celestial Father, today we want to focus on spiritual things more than our own things.
+Dear celestial Father, today we want to focus on spiritual things more than on our own things.
 We do not totally understand the wisdom of your plan, but we willingly follow, committing ourselves to give our all as faithful followers of the King.
 Help us understand more clearly how we are called to deny self and take up our crosses.
 We pray in Jesus' name, Amen.